myclonelife/exosphere/README.md

-Exosphere is a high-level framework for building, testing, deploying, operating, and evolving a wide variety of cloud, mobile, and IoT application ecosystems with unparalleled productivity and fun out of polyglot micro-services.
+Exosphere is a high-level framework for building, testing, deploying, operating, and evolving a wide variety of cloud, mobile, and IoT application ecosystems.
+With unparalleled productivity and fun out of polyglot micro-services.

 Benefits for business people: